 Prior to joining FNC, Carlson worked at CBS News where she served as a correspondent and co-anchor of the CBS Saturday Early Show.
 While at CBS, Carlson covered breaking news events, including the Columbia space shuttle disaster, the capture of the Washington D.C. sniper, the World Trade Center attack on September 11th and the execution of Timothy McVeigh.
 Before her time at CBS, Carlson served as an anchor and reporter for KXAS-TV (NBC 5) in Dallas, Texas, WOIO-TV (CBS 19) in Cleveland, OH and WCPO-TV (ABC 9) in Cincinnati, OH.
 She began her television career in Richmond, VA as a political reporter for WRIC-TV (ABC 8).

 Carlson is the recipient of the prestigious American Women in Radio and Television "Best Series" award for her 30-part series on domestic violence and two National Emmy awards for her work at CBS News.
 In 1989, before beginning her career in television, she was the first classical violinist to be crowned Miss America.
 Additionally, she is a national celebrity spokesperson for the March of Dimes, serves on the Miss America Organization Board and is a Sunday school teacher.

-Carlson is originally from Minnesota.
+The author of the inspirational memoir "Getting Real," Carlson is originally from Minnesota.
 She graduated with honors from Stanford University and also studied at Oxford University in England.